Key Skills: An Exploration of Piano Use in K-12 Music Education

 As a graduate student in ethnomusicology at Kent State University, I draw inspiration from the rich musical traditions of my homeland, Ghana.
 My academic journey began with an undergraduate degree in music, where I specialized in the atenteben, a traditional Ghanaian flute.
 This unique instrument has shaped my understanding of the profound ways music serves as a tool for communication, education, and community building.
 My research explores the intersection of music and society, with a particular focus on the role of children’s musical games in cognitive development across diverse cultural contexts.
 Through an ethnomusicological lens, I aim to shed light on how these games contribute to holistic growth and preserve cultural heritage.

-Presented by Patrick Scranton
+Presented by Maura Saint

 Abstract